HewlettPackard/Docker-SimpliVity/docs-src/promgraf-k8s/promgraf-k8s-playbooks.md

 # kubectl -n monitoring patch svc grafana --type='json' -p '[{"op": "add", "path":"/spec/ports/0/nodePort", "value":33030}]'
 ```

 On a production system, it is likely that you will want to remove this NodePort.
-The following code segment shows how to use the `patch` command to remove the NodePort.
+The following code segment shows how
+you can use the `patch` command to remove the NodePort.

 ```
 # kubectl -n monitoring patch svc grafana --type='json' -p '[{"op": "remove", "path":"/spec/ports/0/nodePort"}]'